rohit-raj111/rohit-raj111/README.md

 - 👋 Hi, I’m @rohit-raj111
 - 👀 I’m interested in problem-solving, coding, data structures & alogorithms.
 Crazy for badminton
-- 💞️ I’m looking to collaborate on ...
+- Full Stack Developer
-- 📫 How to reach me ...
+- IIIT Allahabad

 <!---
 rohit-raj111/rohit-raj111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.